Bankruptcy: Getting Back On Your Feet

 Visit our blog article on what debts cannot be included in an insolvency proceeding.

 Debt Advice.
 Tailored For You.

 Meet with a Licensed Insolvency Trustee

-The first step is to meet with one of our debt experts who will review your financial situation and explain all of your options, including personal bankruptcy.
+The first step is to meet with one of our debt experts who will review your financial situation and explain all of your options, including personal bankruptcy as well as personal bankruptcy alternatives.
 During this meeting, you will be provided with an estimate of what bankruptcy could look like in your situation based upon an estimate of your surplus income payments & realizable assets.